8 Careers for Astronomy Grads

 Computer Systems Analyst

-A computer systems analyst is someone who analyzes a company's current computer systems and procedures, and then figures out a way to have the company operate in a more efficient and effective way by providing technology design solutions.
+Computer systems analysts take a look at a company's current computer systems and procedures, and then find a way to have them operate in a more efficient and effective way.

 4. Air Traffic Controller

 Becoming an air traffic controller requires additional training and certification.
 But a degree in astronomy is an excellent foundation.
 Air traffic controllers help aircrafts of all shapes and sizes navigate the skies above.
 They use technology to view all air traffic in a given area, then coordinate that traffic to ensure all flights can land, pass, or take off as safely as possible.

 How do airplanes keep from crashing into each other?

 Again, this career requires additional training.
 But for the right person, the payoff will be worth it.
 Aerospace engineers design, test, and build all kinds of aircrafts and spacecrafts.
 Astronomy majors already possess many of the technical skills, as well as the math and physics knowledge, needed to succeed in the career.
 Plus, they're fascinated by the mysteries of outer space—a passion that can take them far.